See it: NY Rep. George Santos’ resume with false college, work history claims - NewsBreak

 Santos was also never employed by Goldman Sachs, though he wrote on his resume that he worked at the financial company as a project manager from January of 2017 until August of that year.
 Santos claimed there was “2X revenue growth” during his made-up time at the company.
 The resume notes he “developed and managed a new sales strategy for the department.”

-Santos has since admitted to lying about working for those companies, telling the Post he had “never worked directly” for either financial firm, saying he had used a “poor choice of words.”Langworthy, 3 others call on Santos to resign
+Santos has since admitted to lying about working for those companies, telling the Post he had “never worked directly” for either financial firm, saying he had used a “poor choice of words.”Binghamton’s ‘most notorious slumlord’ pays $1,750 fine

 Santos is facing a potential investigation by the House Ethics Committee over the false statements he’s made.
 The representative has been pressured to resign because of the lies, but has refused to step down.